 3. A will cover all estate planning needs:

 While a will is an essential component of estate planning, it is not the only document you should consider.
 Other important elements include a durable power of attorney, a healthcare directive, and possibly a trust.
-These documents provide guidance for financial and healthcare decisions during your lifetime and after your passing.
+These documents guide financial and healthcare decisions during your lifetime and after your passing.

 - Durable Power of Attorney: This document designates someone to make financial and legal decisions on your behalf if you become incapacitated.